 - Write down any symptoms your child is experiencing, including any that may seem unrelated to the reason for which you scheduled the appointment.

-- Bring a list of all medications, vitamins or supplements that your child is taking.
+- Bring a list of all medicines, vitamins or supplements that your child is taking.

-- Write down questions to ask your child's doctor and speech-language pathologist.
+- Write down questions to ask your child's health care team and speech-language pathologist.

-- Bring a copy of a recent progress report and individual education plan from your child's speech-language pathologist if your child has previously been seen by a speech-language pathologist.
+- Bring a copy of a recent progress report.
+If your child has already been seen by a speech-language pathologist, bring your child's individual education plan if you have one.

-Your time with your child's doctor or speech-language pathologist is limited, so preparing a list of questions ahead of time will help you make the most of your time together.
+Your time during the appointment is limited.
+Prepare a list of questions ahead of time to help make the most of your time.
 For childhood apraxia of speech (CAS), some basic questions to ask the speech-language pathologist include:

 - Does my child have CAS, or any other speech or language problems?